Buford High School (Georgia): Academics

-For the 2010-2011 school years, the school had the highest passing rate in the Georgia Graduation Test, with 96% passing.
-Buford also ranks in the top 6% of students who pass AP courses..
+For the 2010-2011 school year, the school had the highest passing rate in the Georgia High School Graduation Test, with 96% passing.
+Buford also ranks in the top 6% of students who pass AP courses.
 A part of the greater Buford City Schools System, Buford was ranked by reviewers on the review site Niche as the top school system in the state.

 Athletics

 Buford has won state championships in the following: